Transparent dark purple Insurte logo

 Protection of personal data

-To meet Schengen requirements, countries must show they have adequate protection for personal data, particularly law enforcement and security.
-Strong data privacy laws must be in place to safeguard the information shared between member states, which is crucial for maintaining trust and cooperation.
+To meet Schengen requirements, countries also have to show that they have adequate protection for personal data, particularly law enforcement and security.

 An evaluation process

-Countries don’t become Schengen members overnight.
 There is a rigorous evaluation process in place where each aspiring country is assessed based on its compliance with the Schengen rules.
-The evaluations are performed by existing Schengen countries and experts from the European Union.

 Unanimous approval

-Finally, becoming a Schengen country requires unanimous approval from all existing Schengen members.
 This ensures that new members have demonstrated they are fully capable of upholding the same high standards for border security, law enforcement, and data protection.

 How often do new countries join the Schengen Zone?

-While the Schengen zone has grown over the years, new additions are rather infrequent.
 Expansion typically occurs when European countries meet the criteria and there is broad political will for further integration.
 The last significant expansion was in 2024 when Romania and Bulgaria joined.
 Before that, it was in 2023 with Croatia.

 Which countries are currently in the Schengen zone?